-In one of her first newspaper name-checks, from a July 1942 edition of Aftonbladet, Hjördis was already described as: “The leading lady among Leja’s models.
+In one of her first newspaper name-checks, from a July 1942 edition of Aftonbladet, Hjördis was described as: “The leading lady among Leja’s models.
 She only started a year ago as a student.”

 Despite Kim Andersson’s gracious assistance in her early days, Hjördis confessed: “I’m afraid I did not always have the same humble attitude towards my colleagues, due to my growing confidence, vanity, and self-esteem.”